Home Network: As Home Network

 On June 7, 2024, Corus announced it had been informed by Warner Bros.
 Discovery (WBD) that the latter would be ending its trademark licensing and program output agreements for some WBD-branded channels at the end of 2024.
 Three days later, Rogers Sports & Media announced it had reached an agreement with WBD for the Canadian rights to its lifestyle brands including HGTV beginning in January 2025.
 Rogers subsequently announced it intends to launch its own HGTV linear channel on January 1, 2025.

 Corus said in its June announcement that it intended to continue operating many of the affected channels under new brands with their existing Canadian programming along with "alternate foreign content supply".
 In September, Corus announced that the current HGTV channel would relaunch as "Home Network" on December 30, 2024; its new schedule will feature new and renewed series featuring Canadian personalities such as Bryan Baeumler and Scott McGillivray (who have direct relationships with Corus despite also having been featured on the American HGTV channel), as well as new international acquisitions.
 Some repeats of HGTV U.S. programming will continue airing into 2025.

 At some point after the rebranding, Warner Bros.
 Discovery divested its stake in the subsidiary that holds Home Network's license to Corus Media Holdings, making it sole owner.

+Programming

+As Home Network, the service continues to hold the rights to nearly all programming that it produced prior to the conclusion of the HGTV brand licensing; it has, however, lost Baeumler's programming after he signed a new production deal with the Rogers iteration of HGTV in fall 2025, while McGillivray also signed a new production deal with Rogers in June 2026.

+New Canadian programs airing on the service since the rebranding have included Beer Budget Reno, Rentovation and Life Is Messy, as well as new seasons of Canadian series that premiered before the branding shift.

+The channel has shifted to air American programming from other sources besides HGTV, including the 2024 revival of Extreme Makeover: Home Edition and design programming from Tastemade, A&E's Home.Made.Nation programming block and The Roku Channel, as well as British and Australian home design and real estate programming such as A Place in the Sun, Love It or List It UK, George Clarke's Amazing Spaces, Selling Houses Australia and The Block.